zwoo-hq/setup-zwooc/README.md

 ## Publish to a distribution branch

-Actions are run from GitHub repos so we will checkin the packed dist folder.
+Actions are run from GitHub repository so we will checkin the packed dist folder.

 1. Create a new GitHub release
 2. Rebase `v1` branch on `main`